 PIBS 503: Research Responsibility & Ethics

-Research Responsibility and Ethics (PIBS 503) is taught in the winter term with sessions running Jan – Apr.
+Research Responsibility and Ethics (PIBS 503) will be taught in the fall term with sessions running Sept – Dec.

-Due to COVID-19, this course will be completely online this semester.
+This course will be completely virtual this semester.

 Responsible conduct of research (RCR) is defined as the practice of scientific investigation with integrity (NIH, NOT-OD-10-019).
 Learning about the responsible conduct of research is considered an essential component of research education and training.
 This course is designed to provide biomedical science graduate students and postdoctoral scholars an “awareness and application of established professional norms and ethical principles in the performance of all activities related to scientific research” (NIH, NOT-OD-10-019).
 Course materials include case studies, videos, and podcast lectures.
 Discussions will take place in small-group sessions offered at many different times throughout the semester with a faculty member.
 In addition, this course will comply with the National Institutes of Health; requiring a minimum of eight hours of face-to-face instruction in the responsible conduct of research.